 In preparing the financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the statement of financial position and statement of activities for the period.
 Actual results could differ from those estimates.

 Subsequent Event

-Management of the Corporation has evaluated subsequent events through June 30, 2014 which is the date the financial statements were available to be issued and determined that no events occurred that require disclosure.
+Management of the Corporation has evaluated subsequent events through June 26, 2015 which is the date the financial statements were available to be issued.

 Note 2 - Cash and Cash Equivalents